Secure Platforms

 As mentioned above for iPhones, jailbreaking the stock operating system of an android phone would compromise the security and create a larger problem.

-Degoogled phones
+Degoogled Android phones